tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week4.md

   * Be as specific as you can about which technologies you're using.  `ActiveRecord::Base` is a better start to your search than `Rails`
   * You can try questions (e.g. `How do I use ActiveRecord?`)
   * Use Google to dig deeper into someone else's docs (e.g. `weather underground api sunrise`)
+  * Search for a module's "API"
+* What is an API?
+  * The term is way more broad than we think it is.
+  * Each class in your application technically has an API.
+It's the set of methods you can call on it and its instances.
+* Random Topics:
+  * `rake db:drop` and `rake db:create`
 * HTML Verbs
   * GET (google.com)
   * POST (coursyl.com)